russest3/ansible-Azure-kubernetes-elastic/README.md

 - Http/https web server running within the cluster or external waiting for input (requires lots of coding)
 - Use <b>Centralized Policy Systems</b> instead
+    - No coding required
+    - Declared using yaml
+    - Policies and rules stored in a single place
+    - Installed via Helm
+    - Has it's own CLI
+- Examples of Centralized Policy Systems
+    - Open Policy Agent (other programming language)
+    - Kyverno (preferred)
+        - Purely YAML

 ### Cluster DNS
 - DNS is available as a Service in a Cluster